kognihome/kognijs-rsb/README.md

 ### Requirements

 To work with WAMP, a server is needed such as [crossbar](http://crossbar.io/) which does understand the protocol.
-If you want to connecto to an RSB network you will need the [kogniserver](https://github.com/aleneum/kogniserver) which builds upon crossbar.
+If you want to connect to an RSB network you will need the [kogniserver](https://github.com/aleneum/kogniserver) which builds upon crossbar.

 ## Getting Started